iFixit/hydrate-spf/README.md

 `include`.
 RFC 4408 states that if there are both `TXT` and `SPF` records, they *must* be the same; we don't know what common implementations do when presented with differing records, so we can't guarantee conformance.

+## Changes

+### v0.2.0

+* Hydrated records are now returned inside double quotes.
+* Hydrated records longer than 255 characters are split into multiple strings.

 ## License